andersm/usbcart/README.md

 usbcart
 =======
-An USB development cartridge with accompanying tools for the Sega Saturn.
+A USB development cartridge with accompanying tools for the Sega Saturn.
 [See here for more info](http://www.iki.fi/Anders.Montonen/sega/usbcart.html).

 usbcart-kicad
 -------------